THE HEART OF THE CHRISTIAN ERROR

 Therefore, among God’s churches we boast about your perseverance and faith in all the persecutions and trials you are enduring.
 All this is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
 (II Thessalonians 1:4,5)

 Why will the saints of Thessalonica be counted worthy of the Kingdom of God?
 Because they had “accepted Christ”?
+No, because they had persevered and remained faithful in their persecutions and trials.

 But what does it mean to be counted worthy of the Kingdom of God by suffering for the Kingdom of God?
 Does this fit our current thinking?
-Do we have to suffer in order to be counted worthy of the Kingdom of God?
+Must we suffer in order to be counted worthy of the Kingdom of God?
 Is it necessary to be worthy of the Kingdom of God?
+How would you interpret the above passage?

 With this in mind, we constantly pray for you, that our God may count you worthy of his calling, and that by his power he may fulfill every good purpose of yours and every act prompted by your faith.
 (II Thessalonians 1:11)

 The saints in Thessalonica were suffering for the Gospel’s sake.
-Now then, why would it be necessary for the Apostle Paul to pray for them that God would count them worthy of His calling?
+So why would it be necessary for the apostle Paul to pray for them that God would count them worthy of His calling?
+Had they “accepted Christ”?
+Obviously.
+Were they serving Christ faithfully?
+It appears so.

 Why, then, was Paul praying for them that God would count them worthy of His calling?
 This certainly does not fit our current Christian teaching.
-In fact, it reveals it to be quite false and misleading.
+In fact, it reveals it to be false and misleading.
 Apparently the standard of behavior that Christ accepts is much higher than we have realized.

 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 (Revelation 3:4)

-It appears of all the believer in Sardis, only a few will walk with Christ in the white garments of the royal priesthood.
+Out of all the believers in Sardis, it appears that only a few will walk with Christ in the white garments of the royal priesthood.
+Why were these few counted worthy of walking with Christ?
+Because they did not soil their clothes.

 How can a Christian soil his or her clothes?
 By not walking in continual repentance, not bringing to Christ every misdeed in order to gain forgiveness and cleansing.